solana-foundation/solana-improvement-documents/proposals/0016-simd-program-rebatable-account-write-fees.md

 the dapps and if they are too low then it won't prevent spamming or malicious use.
 In case of openbook the intent is to avoid spamming.

 Most of the OpenBook accounts like asks, bids and event queues are used in write mode only we can disable read-locks on these accounts.
-Now we can consider there are 48 M CU's per block and 2.5 blocks per second.
+Now we can consider there are 48 M CUs per block and 2.5 blocks per second.
 Considering each instruction takes 200K CUs so around 600 transactions per second.
 Currently, base fees are around 0.00005 SOLs, with so low gas fees spammers have the advantage to spam the cluster.
 A reasonable PRAW fees fee could be around 0.1 SOLs per transaction that could be distributed among different accounts.
 For a user interacting with dapp with 0.1 SOLs in the account seems reasonable assuming that the transactions are executed successfully and the fees are rebated.
 This will make spammers spend their SOLs 2000 times more rapidly than before.
-The thumb rule for dapps to set PRAW fees on their accounts is `More important the account = Higher PRAW fees`.
+The thumb rule for dapps to set PRAW fees on their accounts is
+`More important the account = Higher PRAW fees`.

 ### Pyth Usecase

 Pyth's price feeds currently serve around 33M CU peak read load.
 An attacker could write lock those for 12M CU and cause scheduling issues by crowding out the majority of the block.
-A high PRAW fees fee of 10 SOL could prevent anyone except price feed publishers from write locking a price feed account.
+A high PRAW fees fee of u32::MAX could prevent anyone except price feed publishers from write-locking a price feed account.

+To effectively block DeFi protocols from using Pyth oracles a malicious attacker needs to write lock Pyth oracles with a large amount of CUs.
+With current limits of CUs per writable account of around 10 million CUs the attacker has to spend around 4294 SOLs to block PYTH oracle for a block.

 ### Mango V4 Usecase